Frequently Asked Questions

 4. Position the plant in a location that receives plenty of sunlight.

-5. Consider planting 4 plants per post for commercial settings.
+5. Consider planting 4 plants per post for commercial settings, or using a railing style trellis for efficiency.

 Support Structures

-1. Traditional support: A vertical central trunk about 8ft tall with a horizontal structure on top (like a wagon wheel) to support horizontal branches.
+1. Traditional support: A vertical central tree trunk about 8ft tall with a horizontal structure on top (like a wagon wheel or motorcycle tire) to support horizontal branches.

-2. DIY support: Can be made using wood beams arranged in a cross pattern with rings to support branches.
+2. DIY support: Can be made using wood or PVC posts arranged in a cross pattern with a horizontal box (or ring) to support branches.

 3. Commercial support: Concrete or wooden posts with a horizontal support system.

 The support structure is crucial as downward hanging or horizontal branches stimulate flower production at the tips.
-For indoor growing, ensure the support is strong enough to hold the weight of fruit-bearing branches.
+For both indoor and outdoor growing, ensure the support is strong enough to hold the weight of fruit-bearing branches, as some dragonfruit varieties can produce very large fruit, and some dragons can weight as much as hundreds of pounds!

 Watering & Irrigation 💧